Tom Scott (rapper): At Peace

-Tom Scott was a member of the band At Peace, along with fellow vocalist Lui Tuiasau and producers Christoph El Truento, Dandruff Dicky, and B Haru.
+Tom Scott was a member of the band At Peace (stylised as "@Peace"), along with fellow vocalist Lui Tuiasau and producers Christoph El Truento, Dandruff Dicky, and B Haru.
 The group released three albums between 2012 and 2014, and disbanded in 2015.
 Each of the group's albums was nominated for the Taite Music Prize.

 During his time with At Peace, Scott attracted controversy after releasing a song titled "Kill the PM".
 The song, released in 2014, threatened to kill John Key and to have sex with his daughter.
 In a subsequent interview with Radio New Zealand, Scott stated that he did not regret his statements, before criticizing Key further and ultimately walking out of the interview.
 Scott later clarified his goals on a Facebook post, stating that his threats were not literal and that his intent was to encourage people to register to vote.
 Looking back on the controversy in 2018, Scott acknowledged that he had handled the situation poorly, but stated his belief that, as an artist, he had a responsibility to speak out about political issues he found important.

+Average Rap Band

 After the backlash to "Kill the PM", Scott and bandmate Lui Tuiasau formed a new group called Average Rap Band, seeking to release music that the public would not associate with the controversy.
 In contrast to the prominent jazz influences that appear in most of Scott's projects, Average Rap Band instead uses a 1980s-inspired, synthesizer-driven sound.

+In 2015 Average Rap Band released their first project, the 6-track EP titled Stream of Nonsenseness.
+The following year, in 2016, they released their first full mixtape, El Sol.
+El Sol is an abstract project, using more synthesised, electronic sounds in its production, and combines themes of existentialism and self-reflection with commentary on society and the nature of humanity.
+Average Rap Band also released various singles over the course of 2015 and 2016.